robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 The link to the SumoInterface: [sumo.robokoding.com](http://sumo.robokoding.com).
 The link to the source code of the SumoInterface: [https://github.com/robokoding/sumorobot-interface](https://github.com/robokoding/sumorobot-interface).

-## Control panel
+## Setup

 The SumoInterface works best on chrome or chromium as it uses Web Bluetooth which is still not fully supported across browsers.
 You might have to enable the bluetooth feature manually by going to [chrome://flags#enable-experimental-web-platform-features](chrome://flags#enable-experimental-web-platform-features) and [chrome://flags#enable-web-authentication-ble-support](chrome://flags#enable-web-authentication-ble-support).
 Finally restart your browser.

+## Control panel

-Below the control panel of the SumoInterface.
+The control panel of the SumoInterface is where you can connect your SumoRobot with your browser.
 Turn on your SumoRobot and hit GO! it should pop up a window with bluetooth device that it found.
 You should be able to see a device called SumoRobot.
+Select the device and click Pair.

 [![control_panel](/assets/img/sumorobot_interface_control_panel.png)](https://sumo.robokoding.com)